sentora/sentora-installers/README.md

 * Ubuntu 12.04 and 14.04
 * NEW!
 Debian 7 Support (Debian 8 support pending)

 Tested and working on Debian 7.8.
-It work on Debian 7.x Debian 6 or older are not supported as obsolete.
+It work on Debian 7.x<br/>
+Debian 6 or older are not supported as obsolete. <br/>
-Debian 8 will be added later or as soon it becomes stable.
+Debian 8 will be added later or as soon it becomes stable.<br/>

 Preliminary install information can be found here: [Sentora Documentation](http://docs.sentora.org/index.php?node=7)